Generative AI models capture realistic sea-ice evolution from days to decades: Acknowledgments

-For the testing period, 2016--2018, we produce weekly forecasts with GenSIM and the deterministic model.
-Starting from 1st January of each year, we initialise 10-day forecasts on a weekly basis, performing 153 initialisations in total.
-The forecasts are initialised with the state from neXtSIM-OPA and use forcings from the ERA5 reanalysis.
-We run an ensemble with 16 members for GenSIM, while we run a single forecast per initialisation for the deterministic model.
-These forecasts are then compared to the neXtSIM-OPA simulation as truth.

-We evaluate the root-mean-squared error (RMSE) between the forecasts and the truth over all ocean grid points that are covered by sea ice in the neXtSIM-OPA simulation (concentration $>0.15$).
-To estimate a normalised RMSE, we normalise the forecast errors by the standard deviation of the climatology.
-The spread-skill ratio is estimated as ratio between the root-mean-squared standard deviation from GenSIM's ensemble members and the RMSE of the ensemble mean with a correction factor of $\sqrt{17/16}$ \cite{fortin_why_2014}.

-The energy spectra are estimated over the central Arctic region with $128\times128$ grid points and averaged in logarithmic space over all initialisation times.
-To estimate the extent accuracy, the predicted sea-ice concentration is converted into an extent mask (concentration $>0.15$).
-The accuracy is then the agreement between the prediction and the truth over all ocean grid points.

-\subsection{Sea-ice volume estimation}
+\subsubsection{Sea-ice volume estimation}

-We normalise all sea-ice volume datasets into a common format: we use the Cartesian EASE-$25$-km mesh from CS2/SMOS as common mesh on which the volumes are estimated.
+We normalise all sea-ice volume datasets into a common format: we use the Cartesian EASE-$25$-km mesh from OSISAF as common mesh on which the volumes are estimated.
 We interpolate the sea-ice thickness and concentration of each dataset with bilinear interpolation to that mesh.

 Additionally, we create a common sea-ice mask: for each original dataset, we map its land-sea mask onto the common mesh.
 In addition to these land-sea masks, we interpolate the climatological EASE-$12.5$-km mask (available at \url{ftp://osisaf.met.no/reprocessed/ice/oceanmasks/}, last access: 18th August, 2025) to the common mesh, retaining only cells where sea ice was observed in the climatology.